Trees and vegetation on public land

 The application form outlines the supporting material that will need to be lodged.
 At times, more information may be requested.
 This can include an Arborist report, a replacement planting schedule, etc. Applications are usually assessed within 28 days.
 Fees are based on the number of trees / per property.
 Permits are valid for up to 12 months.

 Council has no authority to act in disputes between neighbours.
-It is always best to talk to your neighbours first.
-Even if you are only pruning less than 10% of overhanging tree branches.
-If the works are not exempt then follow the application process above.
 If your neighbour does not agree to remove or prune a tree, you can contact the Community Justice Centre for mediation assistance.
-If your neighbour’s tree is damaging your property and the above methods have not worked you will need to seek your own legal advice.
-You can take action under the Trees (Disputes Between Neighbours) Act.
+If the tree is damaging your property and the above methods have not worked you will need to seek your own legal advice.
+Action can be taken under the Trees (Disputes Between Neighbours) Act.

 Fines may be issued for unlawful clearing of vegetation.
 We may also investigate and prosecute more serious vegetation clearing offences.
 A contractor can also be fined even if they are acting under the owner’s authority.
 Make sure that you receive or sight the permits before you start.
 Don’t risk it.
 If in any doubt, phone and talk to a customer service advisor.